abstractmachines/abstractmachines.github.io/_posts/2018-2-23-information-hiding-weakmaps-weaksets.md

 [Axel Rauschmayer mentions](http://2ality.com/2016/01/private-data-classes.html) 4 different ways to accomplish privacy:

-1. **Keeping data private in the class constructor** Methods in the constructor are private.
+1. **Keeping data private in the class constructor**
+2. **Underscore prefix naming conventions for private member variables**
+3. **WeakMaps and WeakSets**
+4. **Using Symbols as keys for private properties**

+Let's discuss these 4 techniques.

+### Option 1.
+Keeping data private in the class constructor
+Methods in the constructor are private.
 These are called `instance methods`.
 This is very normal for most languages.

 `Instance methods` take up extra memory.

 `Prototype methods` are "shared".

 The constructor method is usually agreed on as one of the better methods.
 Use let or const to keep it block scoped.
 The important part is that the arguments go into the constructor, not the class (similar to C++ copy constructors) in the JS constructor, and we keep things in the constructor to guarantee privacy and encapsulation.

 This article assumes a basic familiarity with C++ programming, the Rule of Three, and OOP.
 We won't cover it here.

-2.  **Underscore prefix naming conventions for private member variables**
+### Option 2.
+Underscore prefix naming conventions for private member variables
 This has the drawback of not actually being private. `_stuff`

-3. **WeakMaps and WeakSets**
-  This article discusses WeakMaps and WeakSets.

-  Using WeakMaps and WeakSets is a good way to encapsulate data as well.

-4. **Using Symbols as keys for private properties**

-  Symbols are a pretty obscure technique.

-## WeakMaps and WeakSets : similar to Weak Pointers
+### Option 3.
+WeakMaps and WeakSets : similar to Weak Pointers
 Recall that smart pointers are used in modern C++ to allocate temporary ownership.
 Weak pointers are a subset of that.

-### On Garbage Collection
+#### On Garbage Collection
 With regular maps and sets, there is "no" garbage collection for recently deleted items.
 The deleted items are GC'ed after the collection itself is deleted.

 WeakMaps/WeakSets are JavaScript's answer to the dangling pointer/reference problem - they allow deleted elements to be garbage collected.

-### Weakly Held References and Dangling Pointer Solutions
+#### Weakly Held References and Dangling Pointer Solutions

 - **WeakMaps: keys must be Objects.**
 - **WeakSets: data types must be Objects.**